section-engineering-education/engineering-education/content/articles/implementation-of-linear-quadratic-regulator-(lqr)-contrl-for-the-inverted-pendulum-on-a-cart/index.md

 - [MATLAB](https://www.mathworks.com/products/get-matlab.html?s_tid=gn_getml) installed.
 - Proper understanding of [MATLAB](https://www.section.io/engineering-education/getting-started-with-matlab/) basics.

-### inverted pendulum on a cart
+### Inverted pendulum on a cart
-This section will look at how simple it is to control a system using Matlab.
-For example, let's imagine an inverted pendulum sitting on top of a cart, and we can move that cart around.
+In this section, we will look at how simple it is to control a system using Matlab.
+For example, let's imagine an inverted pendulum sitting on top of a cart, and we can move the cart around.

 ![inverted cart](/engineering-education/implementation-of-linear-quadratic-regulator-(lqr)-control-for-the-inverted-pendulum-on-a-cart/pendulumOne.png)